skoolkid/skoolkit/sphinx/source/html-templates.rst

 The parameters in the ``SkoolKit`` dictionary are:

+* ``include`` - the name of the subtemplate used to format the content between the page header and footer
 * ``index_href`` - the relative path to the disassembly index page
 * ``page_header`` - a two-element list containing the page header prefix and suffix (as defined in the :ref:`pageHeaders` section)